nborsato/petitRADTRANS/docs/_build/html/_sources/content/opa_add.rst.txt

     #### molparam value
     1.0

-Simply exchange the "06" two-digit integer with the one that you have chosen for your molecule (or leave it at 06 if you chose to keep it).
-Copy the "molparam_id.txt" file to the short_stream and kappa_gs_r1000
+Simply leave the "06" two-digit integer unchanged, this is not needed for the custom opacities calculated here.
+Also the molparam value should not be changed.
+Copy the "molparam_id.txt" file to the short_stream and kappa_gs_r1000 folders.
-folders.
 Now we are ready for installation.
 In the folder where petitRADTRANS is installed, there also is a input_data folder.
 To install a new species (e.g. NaH), create a folder called NaH in the